Reflection

 Procedures

-Procedures as described in Core features are JavaScript functions,
+As described in Core features, procedures are JavaScript functions,

 they also hold additional properties like __code__